 Let’s look at these different ways to power your pedals and if there is any potential risk for keeping your pedals plugged in using those methods.

 Method 1: Daisy Chain

 Powering your pedals via a daisy chain simply means powering multiple pedals from one DC plug using multiple connectors that route back to the original DC adapter plugged into the wall.

-This method is cheap and effective but does run the risk of increased noise production and the potential to damage pedals over time.
+This method is cheap and effective but does run the risk of increased noise production and JHS pedals states it can lead to the potential to damage pedals over time.

 When you daisy chain guitar pedals, you can create ground loops in every pedal, which can cause all of that unwanted humming.

 Using a daisy chain will not inherently cause damage to your pedals.
-Still, it does increase the risk of damage because it will not regulate the power supply to each pedal, nor does it have any protection against power surges and the like.
+Still, it does increase the risk of damage because, as JOYO audio states, it will not regulate the power supply to each pedal, nor does it have any protection against power surges and the like.